RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step03_GUI_setup (optional)/README.md

     <img src="/Step03_GUI_setup (optional)/images/xstartup_after_modification.png" alt="add_new_disk" width="600px" height="200px">

+    Remember to use "Ctrl+X" followed by typing "Y" followed by pressing "Return/Enter" to save your changes.

     **Now you are done with the modifications on the side of the GCP VM (the Server).**